toshimaru/blog.toshima.ru/_posts/2018-09-16-docker-run-mysql.md

 ---
 layout: post
 title: Run and Connect to MySQL on Docker
-last_modified_at: 2020-01-08
+last_modified_at: 2022-07-13
 tags: mysql docker
 ---

-I wanted to run MySQL v8.0.x on Docker aside from MySQL v5.7 running on my localhost, so I'll give a instruction for it.
+I wanted to run MySQL v8.0 on Docker aside from MySQL v5.7 running on my localhost, so I'll give a instruction for it.

 ## docker pull

-First of all, let's run `docker pull` and get MySQL v8.0 image.
+First of all, let's run `docker pull` and get the latest MySQL v8.0 image.

 ```console
 $ docker pull mysql:8.0
 ```

-`8.0` means a tag. if it's not specified, latest MySQL docker image well be used.
+`8.0` means a tag. if it's not specified, the latest MySQL docker image will be used.

 ## docker run